QAInsights/Performance-Testing-Certifications/README.md

 # Performance Testing Certifications

 This repository contains information about the performance testing and monitoring certifications.

-I will try to keep this information uptodate.
+I will try to keep this information up to date.
 But it is your responsibility to check the relevant official links before you register for the certification.

 # 📘 List of Certifications
   * [Micro Focus](#-micro-focus-certifications)